-Prerequisite: MTH 215 with a grade of "C" or
+Prerequisite: MTH 209, MTH 210 or MTH 211 with a grade of "C" or better or consent of instructor.

-better.

-MTH 217 Assembly Language 3 hrs.
-Programming and Computer Organization (2-2)
+MTH 217 Assembly Language 4 hrs.
+Programming and Computer Organization (3-2)

 Introduces the organization of the VAX computer system from the hardware and software standpoint.
 Includes a review of internal data representation, how the various hardware units interact and an introduction to the VAX/MACRO assembly language.
 The assembly language portion will cover addressing modes, instruction format and usage in writing assembly language programs.